-The Diesel Technology program is a two year program designed for students who desire a career in the field working with or related to diesel vehicles.
-This program uses curriculum approved by the Automotive Service Excellence (ASE)/National Automotive Technology Education Foundation (NATEF) Certified Program.
-Students will be ready to continue their education with a major in Diesel Technology or enter the workforce.
+The Diesel Technology program is a two year program designed for students (grades 11-12) who desire a career in the field working with or related to diesel vehicles.
+This program uses curriculum approved by the National Institute for Automotive Service Excellence (ASE) Students will be ready to continue their education with a major in Diesel Technology or enter the workforce.

 Link to ASE Certification Levels https://www.ase.com/rb

 The Dual Credit Program, offered through Crowder College, allows high school students, while still attending the high school program at Crowder College Technical Education Center, the opportunity to enroll in and receive both high school and college credit during normal class hours.
 Participation in the dual credit program enables high school students to get a “head start” on their college career as well as prepare them for the challenges of college courses.
 Please refer to the Dual Credit requirements for more information.

 For more information regarding degree/certificates available in Diesel Technology